 - The three persons Board will be comprised of faculty and staff and will appoint a chair from its membership.
-The Office of the Vice President for Student Affairs/Dean of Students will arrange for the hearing to be audio recorded and may arrange for the preparation of any transcript of the recording that he or she deems appropriate or which the accuser or accused requests.
+The Office of the Dean of Students will arrange for the hearing to be audio recorded and may arrange for the preparation of any transcript of the recording that he or she deems appropriate or which the accuser or accused requests.

 - Both the accuser and the accused may each choose an advisor, one member of the College Community (faculty, staff, or student), to accompany them throughout the Sexual Misconduct Hearing.
 The advisor may advise the accuser or the accused during the hearing.
 The advisor may not address the Student Misconduct Hearing Board during the course of the proceedings, question witnesses or participate directly in the hearing proceedings.